gwatt/chez-exe/README.md

 Chez-exe embeds the ChezScheme boot files and a compiled scheme program as binary data in a C source file.
 The scheme program is compiled with [`compile-whole-program`](http://cisco.github.io/ChezScheme/csug9.5/system.html#./system:s77).
-As such, the scheme program must be valid [R6RS top-level program](http://www.r6rs.org/final/html/r6rs/r6rs-Z-H-4.html#node_sec_1.13) and any imported lbiraries should be available in source form or have already been compiled with the same version of ChezScheme and have wpo files generated for the libraries.
+As such, the scheme program must be valid [R6RS top-level program](http://www.r6rs.org/final/html/r6rs/r6rs-Z-H-4.html#node_sec_1.13) and any imported libraries should be available in source form or have already been compiled with the same version of ChezScheme and have wpo files generated for the libraries.
 Any scheme files accessed with `(load)` and libraries which are not available in source form or do not have wpo files will not be embedded and will need to be distributed with the generated program for it to work properly.